Mjz86/c_colon/README.md

 a language inspired by c++ and rust , and some functional principles.

 - this languages goals include:
-1. performance at the cost of verbosity: the mcc toolchain needs as much information as it can about the program, this information helps immensely in optimizations and it also makes the intention of the developers clear .
+1.  the option of performance at the cost of verbosity : the mcc toolchain needs as much information as it can about the program, this information helps immensely in optimizations and it also makes the intention of the developers clear .
 2. zero cost abstractions :
  each operation that can be optimized at compile time will be optimized at compile time, the link times in mcc may increase from the calling conventions burden , but it's for the runtime.
-3. lack of memory safety as an option and safety as the deafult: the rust language, although very fast , still lacks the option of non trivial moves , the option of elegant linked lists , the option of self referential sso , these aren't dangerous, they are just unrestricted in c colon, unrestricted keyword aims to be of use for those who want fast iteration speed like in game dev , although, at the cost of safety and maybe performance ( for example because its not safe to assume in the compiler that two spans are non overlapping so less simd usage)
+3. lack of memory safety as an option and safety as the deafult: the rust language, although very fast , still lacks the option of non trivial moves , the option of elegant linked lists , the option of self referential sso , it can be achieved with pointers , but it won't look good ,  although like rust these are unsafe in c: ,  these aren't dangerous, they are just unrestricted in c colon, unrestricted keyword aims to be of use for those who want fast iteration speed like in game dev , although, at the cost of safety and maybe performance ( for example because its not safe to assume in the compiler that two spans are non overlapping so less simd usage)
+ , note that some qualifier are unsafe to add or remove , for example the no alias qualifiers may lead to ub if removed  so it has to be unsafe.
  4. compile time code:
 the c colon spec aims to use way more compike time code .
 5. multi paradigm language:
  its like c++ but the legacy has been striped away.